 Technical Standards for Admission and Graduation

-- Observation: Students enrolled in the M.D. degree program must be able to observe demonstrations and experiments required by the medical curriculum established by the medical faculty, and be able to participate in such with adequate vision and other sensory modalities, including the senses of hearing and smell.
+- Perception: Students enrolled in the M.D. degree program must be able to observe demonstrations and experiments required by the medical curriculum established by the medical faculty, and be able to participate in such with adequate vision and other sensory modalities, including the senses of hearing and smell.
 A student must be able to observe a patient accurately at a distance and close at hand.

-- Intellectual-Conceptual, Integrative, and Quantitative Abilities: These abilities include an aptitude for rapid problem solving, the capability to access and interpret medical files independently, and evaluate physical examinations, and to formulate a logical diagnosis and effective medical treatment plan.
+- Intellectual-Conceptual, Integrative, and Quantitative Abilities: Students must be able to demonstrate higher level cognitive abilities to meet the competencies required for graduation, as outlined by the Georgetown University School of Medicine, including: an aptitude for timely problem solving, the capability to access and independently interpret medical files, evaluate physical examinations, and formulate a logical diagnosis and effective medical treatment plan.
 Students must possess good judgment in patient assessment, and the abilities to incorporate new information, comprehend three-dimensional relationships, and retain and recall pertinent information in a timely fashion.